harrisonboatman/LetsMakeAReadMe/README.md

 ## Installation

-s
+ff

 ## Usage

-a
+f

 ## Credits

-s
+f

 ## License

-This project has been licensed under the MIT License
+This project has been licensed under the GNU License
 ---

 ## Tests

-d
+f

-##Questions
+## Questions

 My Github username is: f
-My email is: g
+My email is: f